zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 In the above you will note that:

 1. The preflight request is cached for an hour.
 1. The request is now always for a single resource `https://management.azure.com/api/invoke`.
-Because all requests now go through this single endpoint, it results in a single preflight request that is used for all subsequent requests, which is a great improvement on the previous example.
+All requests now go through this single endpoint, therefore a single preflight request is used for all subsequent requests.

 1. The `x-ms-path-query` preserves the request for the original path segments, the query string and the hash from the query cache.

 Within the Portal implementation itself, this optimization has been applied to the Hubs extension.